ngrx/platform/projects/ngrx.io/content/guide/component/index.md

 - Rendering observable events in a performant way.
 - Displaying different content based on the current state of an observable.
+- Creating readable templates by using aliases for nested properties.
 - Building fully reactive Angular applications regardless of whether `zone.js` is present or not.

 ## Installation